-- DPR to work with HR department to efficiently hire diverse and qualified staff to fill vacancy gaps. - Identify successful hiring tactics and further incorporate into the hiring process to consistently have a

-- Develop job postings that describe the culture of employment, needed skill sets, and advantages of - Work with HR to determine efficiencies that could help replace vacant positions faster within DPR. - Develop an operational pro forma to forecast the operational costs and lay out the most appropriate - Identify revenue-generating services for new parks and facilities prior to completed design to help - Identify any expertise that is needed with new park/facility concepts; identify existing staff capabilities; research the training/certification requirements; and identify possible companies that could be - Monitor new park/facility needs and compare DPR staff and capacity to achieving the outcomes. - Use data to educate leadership on resources needed to manage parks, facilities, and attractions to - Where hiring staff is not possible, seek volunteers from partners to help implement new programming. • Contract out services with similar providers to deliver programming when expertise is needed and DPR - Identify special interest groups and potential partners for delivering programs from the medium- - Ensure longstanding programs are still viable and avoid allocating resources to underutilized programs.
-Seek out partnerships and sponsorships to share in the cost of providing service, or use sponsorship
+- Assess the right number of staff and resources DPR needs over the next ten years. - DPR to work with HR department to efficiently hire diverse and qualified staff to fill vacancy gaps. - Identify successful hiring tactics and further incorporate into the hiring process to consistently have a qualified applicant pool onboarded in a timely manner. - Develop a priority list of positions to be filled. - Develop job postings that describe the culture of employment, needed skill sets, and advantages of employment with the city. - Work with HR to determine efficiencies that could help replace vacant positions faster within DPR. - Amend the hiring process to meet demand for employees by DPR. - Determine the program for new parks when conducting a site design concept. - Develop an operational pro forma to forecast the operational costs and lay out the most appropriate management strategy. - Identify revenue-generating services for new parks and facilities prior to completed design to help acquire resources, including staff. - Identify any expertise that is needed with new park/facility concepts; identify existing staff capabilities; research the training/certification requirements; and identify possible companies that could be outsourced as an alternative to keep capacity. - Monitor new park/facility needs and compare DPR staff and capacity to achieving the outcomes. - Use data to educate leadership on resources needed to manage parks, facilities, and attractions to outcomes. - Where hiring staff is not possible, seek volunteers from partners to help implement new programming. - Contract out services with similar providers to deliver programming when expertise is needed and DPR does not have enough capacity. - Identify special interest groups and potential partners for delivering programs from the mediumpriority investment rating, where capacity does not exist within DPR. - Ensure longstanding programs are still viable and avoid allocating resources to underutilized programs. - Seek out partnerships and sponsorships to share in the cost of providing service, or use sponsorship dollars to acquire additional resources.